 Why Save with Edvest

 With Edvest, you decide how to help.
 If you want to own the plan, you don’t need to be a parent — anyone can start an account for anyone else.
-You’ll control how the money’s invested and how it gets spent.
+You’ll control how the money is invested and how it gets spent.
+You’ll also receive access to manage the account and trouble-shoot any concerns.
 Since there’s no age limit attached to a 529 plan, you get more options.
 Say you opened an account for your grandson but he doesn’t end up going to school.
 You can let the funds sit till he does, use them yourself to take those community college writing courses you’ve been meaning to, or transfer the funds to another grandchild.

 On the other hand, if you just want to support an existing Edvest account, anyone can make a gift contribution to anyone else’s plan.
 Either way, the earnings portion, if any, on that investment can grow free from federal income tax.
 Wisconsin residents may also enjoy tax advantages.
-Qualified withdrawals come untaxed as well, and you can spend the money on a lot more than tuition, including: room and board, computers and related technology expenses, supplies, books, and equipment.
+Please keep in mind that if you are not the account owner, you will not have access to the Edvest account.
+Any account-related questions or trouble-shooting must be coordinated with the account owner.

 What Edvest Means for Estate & Legacy Planning